dm4x/lizard-spock-bot/README.md

-Slack bot that offer to play a stone-paper-scissors-lizard-spok game
+Slack bot that offer to play a stone-paper-scissors-lizard-spock game